shoaibur/Tutorials/Machine Learning Data Science/Probability_Statistics.md

 * Consider influenza epidemics for two parent heterosexual families.
 Suppose that the probability is 17% that at least one of the parents has contracted the disease.
 The probability that the father has contracted influenza is 12% while the probability that both the mother and father have contracted the disease is 6%.
 What is the probability that the mother has contracted influenza?

+* Suppose that diastolic blood pressures (DBPs) for men aged 35-44 are normally distributed with a mean of 80 (mm Hg) and a standard deviation of 10.
+About what is the probability that a random 35-44 year old has a DBP less than 70?

+* In a population of interest, a sample of 9 men yielded a sample average brain volume of 1,100cc and a standard deviation of 30cc.
+What is a 95% Student’s T confidence interval for the mean brain volume in this new population?

+* A diet pill is given to 9 subjects over six weeks.
+The average difference in weight (follow up - baseline) is -2 pounds.
+What would the standard deviation of the difference in weight have to be for the upper endpoint of the 95% T confidence interval to touch 0?

+* An oil company conducts a geological study that indicates that an exploratory oil well should have a 20% chance of striking oil.
+(1) What is the probability that the first strike comes on the third well drilled?
+(2) What is the probability that the third strike comes on the seventh well drilled?
+(3) What is the mean and variance of the number of wells that must be drilled if the oil company wants to set up three producing wells?

+* A representative from the National Football League's Marketing Division randomly selects people on a random street in Kansas City.
+The probability that he succeeds in finding such a person, equal 0.20.
+(1) What is the probability that the marketing representative must select 4 people before he finds one who attended the last home football game?
+(2) What is the probability that the marketing representative must select more than 6 people before he finds one who attended the last home football game?
+(3) How many people should we expect (that is, what is the average number) the marketing representative needs to select before he finds one who attended the last home football game?
+And, while we're at it, what is the variance?

+* You have a group of couples that decide to have children until they have their first girl, after which they stop having children.
+(1) What is the expected number of children each couple will have?
+(2) What is the expected gender ratio of the children that are born?

+* The number of typos on a printed page with a mean of 3 typos per page.
+(1) What is the probability that a randomly selected page has at least one typo on it?
+(2) What is the probability that a randomly selected page has at most one typo on it?
+(3) What is the probability that a randomly selected page has four typos on it?
+(4) What is the probability that three randomly selected pages have more than eight typos on it?

+* Students arrive at a local bar and restaurant according to an approximate Poisson process at a mean rate of 30 students per hour.
+What is the probability that the bouncer has to wait more than 3 minutes to card the next student?

+* The number of miles that a particular car can run before its battery wears out is exponentially distributed with an average of 10,000 miles.
+The owner of the car needs to take a 5000-mile trip.
+What is the probability that he will be able to complete the trip without having to replace the car battery?

+* A shuttle train at a busy airport completes a circuit between two terminals in 5 minutes.
+What is the probability that a passenger needs to wait more than 3 minutes in a terminal?